What is Assistive Technology (AT)?

 Assistive technology includes a range of devices, equipment, tools, resources, techniques that help make life easier for those with disabilities.
-Examples include mobility devices (wheelchairs, canes), adapted eating utensils, shower chairs, speech-to-text, and so so much more!
+Examples include mobility devices, adapted eating utensils, shower chairs, speech-to-text, and so so much more!

 Assistive technology can be broken down into a couple different categories.

-Low Technology: This type of AT is typically simple, cheaper and can often be DIYed with items at home!
-This category includes highlighters, calendars, etc.
+- Low Technology: This type of AT is typically simple, cheaper and can often be DIYed with items at home!
+This category includes highlighters, calendars, color contrast, etc.

 There are two other distinctions within assistive technology that are important to note.

-Soft Technology: This involves decision-making, training, and education on/about the AT - This is where I come in!
+- Soft Technology: This involves decision-making, training, and education on/about the AT - This is where Hamlin Consulting, LLC comes in!

 Who can benefit from AT?

 Anyone whose daily life is impacted by disability, illness, age or any other change in functioning!

 - Learning Disabilities